National Operations Publications

-The Australian National Rules Framework (the ‘Framework’) provides the core rules structured to meet the requirements of the fundamental operating principles.
-The Framework highlights the minimum requirements the Australian Rail Transport Operators (RTO) must ensure is incorporated into their Safeworking Rules and Procedures.
+The National Rules Framework (the ‘Framework’) provides the core rules structured to meet the requirements of the fundamental operating principles.
+The Framework provides the minimum requirements to be incorporated into the Rail Transport Operator’s (RTO) Safeworking Rules and Procedures.

-When a rule is drawn down from these documents, the RTO will supplement it with detailed rules and procedures for their operations, ensuring they meet the intent of the National Rule.
-Each individual rule aligns with one of the seven fundamental operating principles (FOP) and highlights the relationship with the ANRP.
+When an RTO develops their own network rule they ensure that they meet the intent of the National Rule Framework.
+Each individual network rule should align with one of the seven fundamental operating principles (FOP) and highlight the relationship with the ANRP.

-The Australian National Rules Frame documents can be downloaded from the following link.
+The Australian National Rules Framework documents can be downloaded from the following link.

 Australian Harmonised National Rule

 For many years RISSB has managed the Australian Network Rules and Procedures (ANRP) which brought together the disparate ‘train operations’ and ‘work on track’ rules from around Australia into a centralised ‘rulebook’.

 As the next stage in RISSB’s network rules program, RISSB is developing a set of rules based on the ANRP framework, that the RTO’s can adopt verbatim and incorporate it into its network rules and procedures.
 The program seeks to develop, and rollout a number of detailed rules for industry self-mandating.
 A cross-industry ‘National Rules Industry Reference Group’ consisting of senior leaders from 14 RTO’s provide strategic guidance and direction for this work.